 She laughed, nearly startling herself with how loud she had been.
 She’d been quiet for what felt like weeks.
 It felt strange to make a noise above a loud whisper.

 Her tank was still relatively full, thankfully.
-It was more than enough to get her to where she needed to go, a couple of blocks away.
-She would drive down, break into the unit, grab the gun, and get back into the car and drive the fuck out of town.
+It was more than enough to get her to where she needed to go, only a couple of blocks away.
+She would drive down, break into the office, grab the gun, and get back into the car and drive the fuck out of town.
 It was the best plan she had and it seemed effective enough for now.

 She took the Focus into reverse, then to drive, through instinct.
 She rounded the corner of the cross-like lane that divided the apartments, dotted with parking spots, abandoned cars, and a few grim remains.
 Ahead she saw the gate that opened to Acacia street was a mess; a couple of cars were piled up against an ambulance.
 It would be too much to move them.

-Then she saw a pair of figures awkwardly wedge themselves between the detritus and start moving toward her.
+She noticed a pair of figures awkwardly wedge themselves between the detritus and start moving toward her.
 She kept calm and reversed, noticing a single ghoul in her rear-view mirror.
-Taking a breath, she reversed back into her lane where she had come from, and instead made a right, rolling right past the decomposing creature.
+Taking a breath, she reversed back into her lane where she had come from, and instead made a right, rolling past the decomposing creature.
 The clumsy shambler bounced off the corner of the Focus and fell to the ground in a heap.
 She made another right to the other exit that led to Howard street and was relieved to see no cars were blocking it.
 The gate, however, was partially torn down and leaning into the apartment complex.
 It would be dangerous to drive through.
 It had to be moved.

-The ghouls behind her were still shambling awkwardly her direction as she rounded the corner.
+The ghouls behind her were still shambling awkwardly in her direction as she rounded the corner.
 She rolled the Focus forward enough to park.
 Danielle took in her surroundings again, and not immediately able to identify any of the undead around her, stepped out of the Focus, crowbar in hand.